The 36-day fight against COVID-19 and inquisitiveness of a Vinser

 C.’s optimistic state of mind and how it relates to his Primary years at Vinschool

 C. is now back at home and still keeps the habits he has practiced over the past month, including yoga, reading, and online learning.
 Moreover, he stays positive and happy all the time.
-C. is preparing himself for his 6th grade by attending online classes every week.
+C. is preparing for grade six by attending online classes every week.
 The unexpected challenge of contracting COVID-19 was just a test of his courage, and it will make him stronger.